 The school is currently organised into four classes.

-CLASS 3PH has Years 3 and Year 4 pupils and is taught by Mrs Sue Hardaker on Monday & Tuesday and Mr Dave Patch on Wednesday, Thursday & Friday.
+CLASS 4 has Year 4 and Year 5 pupils and is taught by Mrs Sue Hardaker on Monday, Tuesday, Wednesday Morning and Mr Michael Smaje on Wednesday afternoons, Thursdays and Fridays.

 Various intervention and challenge sessions are put in place for individuals and groups of pupils where a need is identified and are run both during the school day and after school.
 These intervention sessions are paramount to some pupils’ individual learning journeys and offer the pupils a chance to consolidate, catch – up on and extend their class work.
 The sessions also promote inclusion, improving self confidence and self esteem and a chance for pupils to question in a more personal environment.
 To date the sessions have made a tremendous impact upon the pupils’ attainment, progress and enjoyment of learning.